Ruzgfpegk/RealTimeGenerator/README.md

      * (one folder by configuration file name)
        * (images used by the configuration with the parent folder name)
  * vendor/
-   * (list of dependencies to install using composer)
+   * (list of dependencies, to install using composer)

 ### Caching ###